 As someone who has grown up in the West and can no longer go back home, to a land under occupation, I am a little panicked about all the ancestral knowledge that will be lost with my elders if I don’t learn it with some urgency.
 All of it.

-My Tamil Kitchen is my resistance and my journey through my identity.
+MTK is my resistance and my journey through my identity.
 The delicious food that gets created in the process is a bonus.